ronyshaji/Number-Plate-Detection-Yolov7/README.md

 │──Images
 │──Labels
 ```
-Once the dataset is plit inot train, test, val with the lables, it'S time to train the model based on the dataset.
+Once the dataset is split into train, test, val with the lables, it'S time to train the model based on the dataset.

 ### Cloning the YoloV7 repository ###